bluesky-social/proposals/0004-oauth/README.md

 This proposal describes an alternative way of performing client registration.
 This method is relies on being able derive the client metadata document from its client id, allowing clients to be registered on the fly.

-This proposal also describes the minimal OAuth requirements that clients and [ATPROTO] servers must implement in order to be able to interact with each other.
-The choices in this document are based on state of the art security practices and were largely influenced by [DRAFT-OAUTH-BROWSER-BASED-APPS].
+This proposal also describes the minimal OAuth requirements that clients and [AT Protocol][ATPROTO] servers must implement in order to be able to interact with each other.
+The choices in this document are based on state of the art security practices and were largely influenced by [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS].

 ### Terminology

-Along with the terms defined in the various RFCs listed in the [references](#references) (OAuth 2.0 [RFC6749], JSON Web Token (JWT) [RFC7519], etc.), this draft uses the terms defined hereafter:
+Along with the terms defined in the various RFCs listed in the [references](#references) (OAuth 2.0 [RFC6749][], JSON Web Token (JWT) [RFC7519][], etc.), this draft uses the terms defined hereafter:

 - Global client identifier: a globally unique identifier for a client.
-This differs from the "client identifier" defined by OAuth 2.0 [RFC6749] in the sense that, in the OAuth 2.0 framework, the client identifier is only unique for a given AS.
+This differs from the "client identifier" defined by OAuth 2.0 [RFC6749][] in the sense that, in the OAuth 2.0 framework, the client identifier is only unique for a given AS.
 In the current framework, we need clients to be uniquely identified across all AS' in a verifiable way.
 In this document, "Client ID" refers to the global client identifier of the client.
-- Personal Data Server (PDS): the "resource server" that hold end-users' data, as defined by [ATPROTO].
+- Personal Data Server (PDS): the "resource server" that hold end-users' data, as defined by [AT Protocol][ATPROTO].
 - Entryway: In large PDS deployments, it is likely that users will be hosted on numerous individual PDSes.
 In this case, a special server, the entryway, is responsible for handling unauthenticated requests.
 This includes the OAuth2 authentication endpoints described in this document.
-The entryway will thus act as an "Authorization Server", as defined by OAuth 2.0 [RFC6749].
+The entryway will thus act as an "Authorization Server", as defined by OAuth 2.0 [RFC6749][].
 In smaller deployments (e.g. self-hosted PDS), the PDS and entryway may be the same entity/server.

 ### Goals